 What we like: A well-rounded technical design with excellent stretch and a drawcord for adjusting fit at the waist.

-What we don’t: Fewer pockets than Patagonia’s Pack Out Hike Tights above.
+What we don’t: Fewer pockets than Patagonia’s Pack Out Hike Tights.

 Bearing a strong resemblance to Patagonia’s Pack Out Hike Tights above, Helly Hansen’s Blaze 7/8 is another quality option for those undeterred by the techy appearance.
 Like the Pack Out Hike, the Blaze features softshell panels protecting the lower legs and butt—great for inspiring confidence when navigating through dense brush or scrambling over boulders and scree to the summit.
-We also like that the Blaze features a drawcord at the waist, making it one of just a couple designs here (along with the Athleta Headlands below) to offer fit adjustability.
+We also like that the Blaze features a drawcord at the waist, making it one of few designs to offer fit adjustability.
 Rounding out the design, you get a whopping 34% elastane (the reinforced panels are less stretchy with just 12%) that translates to excellent all-around mobility, along with a zippered pocket at the left hip that’s big enough to swallow a smartphone.

-Why did we rank the Patagonia Pack Out Hike Tights above the Helly Hansen Blaze?
-The biggest reason was storage: The Patagonia pants feature three pockets compared to the Blaze’s one, including two drop-in pockets and a single zippered pocket.
+The biggest reason we ranked the Pack Out higher is storage: The Patagonia pants feature three pockets compared to the Blaze’s one, including two drop-in pockets and a single zippered pocket.
 They’re also offered in a wider colorway selection and hold up slightly better over the long term, in our experience.
-But the Blaze does win out in several areas, including stretch (the Patagonia tights have just 13% elastane), weight (by around 2 oz.), and price ($9).
-In other words, while the lack of storage will be a dealbreaker for some, we consider the Blaze to be very well rounded overall.
-For a step down in price, we also like Helly Hansen’s Roam Trail Leggings ($75), which are less technical but more everyday-friendly than the Blaze.
+But the Blaze does win out in several areas, including added stretch, 2-ounce weight savings, and $9 cost savings.
+In other words, while the lack of storage can be a dealbreaker, we consider the Blaze to be very well-rounded overall.
+For a step down in price, we also like Helly Hansen’s Roam Trail Leggings ($80), which are less technical but more everyday-friendly than the Blaze.

 See the Helly Hansen Blaze 7/8 Hiking Tights